-If you are impacted by food shortage or have questions about financial assistance during this trying time of the Coronavirus, reach out to SHARE via phone: 603-673-9898
+If you are impacted by food shortage or struggling at this time to pay rent or the mortgage, or have questions about financial assistance during this trying time of the Coronavirus, reach out to SHARE via phone: 603-673-9898

 Even if you’ve kept your toddler away from news about COVID-19 in the media or overhearing adult conversations, they are bound to have questions.
 Here are some age-appropriate responses to the common questions a toddler might have.